nim-lang/Nim/doc/contributing.rst

   this is often preferred over introducing a new module with just a single proc inside.
 We use good judgement and our list of "important packages" to see if it doesn't break too much code out there in practice.
-The new procs need to be annotate with a `.since` annotation.
+The new procs need to be annotated with a `.since` annotation.

 Compiler bugfixes